awslabs/deeplearning-benchmark/README.md

 Mini-batch size can be changed using the --models switch.
 For example to run Inception-v3 with a batch size of 16 and AlexNet with a batch size of 256, run the following:
 `bash runscalabilitytest.sh --models "Inceptionv3:16,Alexnet:256"`.

+To run training across multiple machines, the scripts use parameter servers that workers talk to over the network to update parameters.
+It is possible to get better performance on single machine by not using the parameter servers.
+Given we are only interested in distributed performance across multiple machines, for simplicity, the scripts don't run different code optimized for single machine for tests that run on single machine.
+This should not affect the results for distributed training.